 So before I start raving on how beautiful and original and pleasantly frill-less the tango-show at the legendary cafe Tortoni was, I absolutely have to share the craziest story of my trip.

-Not only is the story as such absolutely crazy, almost even more irritating is the way it was narrated.
+Not only is the story as such absolutely crazy.
+Almost even more irritating was the way the hero narrated his adventure.

 But let me start.